-Hugo’s Way requires all clients to activate 2FA however they allow you to disable in future should you wish to do so.
+Hugo’s Way requires all clients to activate 2FA however they allow you to disable it in future should you wish to do so.
 2FA can be done in 2 different ways.
-The first was is through their Authenticator app and the second way via SMS.
+The first was is through their Authenticator app and the second was via SMS.

 Hugo’s Way has a strong Know-Your-Customer (KYC) process.
 KYC is an internationally recognised due diligence process for the finance industry to help brokers identify who their clients are and the sources of the client’s funds.
 This process means Hugo’s Way clients have to provide anti-money laundering (AML) details about themselves.

-Use of KYC by Hugo’s Way should be viewed in a positive light.
-It adds a measure of integrity to the way Hugo’s Way conducts their business and helps prevent their business from being used as a conduit for money laundering.
-Sound KYC means Hugo’s Way can offer better service, avoid liabilities with poor business practices and maintain their reputation, which is important for trust.
+The use of KYC by Hugo’s Way should be viewed in a positive light.
+It adds a measure of integrity to the way Hugo’s Way conducts its business and helps prevent their business from being used as a conduit for money laundering.
+Sound KYC means Hugo’s Way can offer better service, avoid liabilities with poor business practices and maintain its reputation, which is important for trust.